March 31, 2021

 Every organization is responsible for abiding to certain regulations and policies specific to an industry or mandated by the government.
 This amplifies the importance of compliance training in ensuring that your employees are educated with proper conduct to prevent any violation in the workplace or on the consumers’ rights under the law.

 In today’s digital world where most businesses have online operations, one of the many crucial responsibilities of any organization is protecting consumer data and privacy.
 Increasing technological development has pushed Europe to enforce stronger data protection with the General Data Protection Regulation (GDPR), replacing the outdated Data Protection Directive of the EU.

 The GDPR is a data privacy and security law designed to protect the personal data of EU citizens and residents through a set of rules and limitations in how data is processed by organizations.
 It also allows individuals to have control over their own data.
 This is applicable to any company based in the EU that involves data processing activities.
 Even those based outside the EU but offer goods/services to EU customers or have access to data of individuals from the EU need to comply with GDPR.

 Upon the UK’s withdrawal from the EU, it also adopted the EU GDPR’s framework into their own data protection law known as the UK GDPR that retains the core data protection principles, rights, and obligations.

 GDPR compliance and certification enable any business or organization to demonstrate and guarantee a secure way to process consumer data and privacy, which in return elevates their reputation in the industry and in the digital world.

 GDPR compliance means that any professional or commercial organization collecting personal data of EU citizens and residents, whether based in the EU or not, shall ensure that their data process and security system follow the data protection standards and their employees’ associated GDPR compliance training courses.
-With the GDPR affecting many industries operating online and processing data of consumers as well as employees, GDPR compliance is not only a mandatory responsibility, but also an essential part of risk management for any organization.
+With the GDPR affecting many industries operating online and processing data of consumers as well as employees, GDPR compliance is not only a mandatory responsibility but also an essential part of risk management for any organization.